ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 existing data events in a stream.
 This interpolation cannot always be done, such as when the type is not numeric.

-The table below describes how the Continuous or Default *Mode* effects indexes between data in a stream:
+The table below describes how the Continuous or Default *Mode* affects indexes between data in a stream:

 ***Mode* = Continuous or Default**